lindsaydbrin/CREATE_R_Workshop/Lessons_Rmd/Lesson_-_Linear_regression.md

 ## F-statistic: 687.3 on 1 and 22 DF,  p-value: < 2.2e-16
 ```

 Take a look at the `Coefficients` section of the output.
 The `Estimate` column tells us the intercept of the regression, as well as the slope of the relationship of Richness with TOC.
 The standard errors of these estimates is given in the next column over, `Std.
 Error`.
-The last column, `Pr(>|t|)` gives us the p-values, or probabilities that the null hypothesis is correct (that the coefficients have values equal to 0).
+The last column, `Pr(>|t|)`, gives us the p-values.
+A p-value indicates significance by indicating the likelihood of your data given the null hypothesis (that the coefficients have values equal to 0).
+Specifically, it is the probability of finding the observed (or a "more extreme") result if, in fact, the null hypothesis is correct.
 These p-values are based on the t-statistic given in the `t value` column.

 From the p-values (and the asterisks next to them), we can see that both the intercept and the slope are significant, the latter indicating that richness is significantly dependent on total organic carbon.